10 tips to making your customer

 - Use conversational indicators throughout the call: Phrases like “I see,” “I understand,” and others of this kind signal about your attention to a customer’s problem.

-3) Call them by names
+3) Call them by their names

 Remember Dale Carnegie with his psychological tricks on how to win friends and influence people?
 As he said, “Remember that a person’s name is to that person the sweetest and most important sound in any language.”